Reaction video: Music reaction videos

 Music reaction videos involve people filming themselves and their reactions to a song, or a music video for a song, as they listen to it for the first time.
 Some videos offer a contrast with the listener being outside of the traditional audience for the music.
-The New York Times noted that many videos involved younger, Black listeners responding positively to music by older, white musicians.
+The New York Times noted there is a racial dynamic to many reaction videos which involve younger, Black listeners responding positively to music by older, white musicians.

 Some YouTube channels doing music reaction videos have become very successful, with major music labels reaching out to channels to promote their artists.
-When Tim and Fred Williams' reaction video to Phil Collins' "In the Air Tonight" went viral, it pushed the song to #2 on the iTunes chart.
+When Tim and Fred Williams's reaction video to Phil Collins' "In the Air Tonight" went viral, it pushed the song to #2 on the iTunes chart.

 Reception

-Sam Anderson, commenting on the phenomenon for The New York Times Magazine, described it as encapsulating the "fundamental experience of the Internet" in that it involved watching screens on which people watched screens, in a potentially infinite regression.
+Commenting on the phenomenon, Sam Anderson described it as encapsulating the "fundamental experience of the Internet" in that it involved watching screens on which people watched screens, in a potentially infinite regression.
 The first reaction videos for the gross-out 2 Girls 1 Cup allowed people, according to Anderson, to "experience its dangerous thrill without having to encounter it directly—like Perseus looking at Medusa in the reflection of his shield".
 But much like the later videos featuring reactions to items of popular culture, Anderson wrote, such videos provide the appeal of experiencing, "at a time of increasing cultural difference, the comforting universality of human nature" in showing people of all backgrounds reacting similarly to a shared cultural experience.

-In CraveOnline, Witney Seibold derided reaction videos as "graceless" and "narcissistic", because they merely reflected immediate emotional reactions, and doubted that the reactions of a person aware of being filmed could in fact reflect the honest emotional response promised by the format.
+Witney Seibold derided reaction videos as "graceless" and "narcissistic" because they merely reflect immediate emotional reactions, and doubted that the reactions of a person aware of being filmed could in fact reflect the honest emotional response promised by the format.

-In an article in Complex, USC Professor Lisa Aziz-Zadeh suggests a role for mirror neurons that allow us to share the experience of the person we are watching in a video.
+The neuroscientist Lisa Aziz-Zadeh suggested a role for mirror neurons in allowing us to share the experience of the person we are watching in a video.

+Legal status

+The video to which people react is typically shown within the reaction video, allowing the reaction video's viewers to see what is being reacted to.
+This has led to controversy regarding the extent and conditions under which reacting to another creator's content falls under the doctrine of fair use in US law.

+In the case of Bilibili v.
+Youku (2023), Bilibili was found liable in a copyright infringement lawsuit concerning reaction videos on its platform related to the TV series Word of Honor, and was ordered to compensate Youku 350,000 yuan.
+The People's Court of Yangpu District, Shanghai, determined that reaction videos did not qualify as fair use and that the creators had not gained proper authorization, leading to an infringement of the rights to information network transmission of the involved work.